stephentab/CPADS-Project/README.md

 Knowing the structure of the data, a plan can be formulated.
 Due to the data file only containing numbers and codes, at some point the corresponding labels from the PDF will have to be matched up to the response values.
 If the table from the PDF can be extracted as text in a tabular format, a lookup can then be executed.

-For the purpose of this project, a SQL database will be used (Microsoft Sequel Server Management Studio) to host the data and complete the data lookups (Joining).
-Completing joins is much faster within SQL than the alternative option of merging within Power BI.
+For the purpose of this project, a locally hosted SQL database was used (Microsoft Sequel Server Management Studio) to load the data and complete the lookups (Joining).
+Completing joins is much faster within SQL than completing merging within a visualization tool such as Power BI.
 Another benefit is that we can maintain the origional table by utilizing a view to complete the joining with only our needed columns.

-Another alternative could be to create a STAR schema by creating seperate dimension tables for each question and connecting them via relationsips within Power BI but this could cause scaling issues if more variables were ever in need of analysis due to a new table required for each variable.
+Another alternative that was considered was creating a STAR schema by making seperate dimension tables for each question and connecting them via relationsips within Power BI or joins in SQL.
+Although a normalized dataset is preferrable in most cases, this could cause scaling issues if more variables were ever in need of analysis as each variable would require creation of a completely new table.

 ### Codebook Extraction

-Attempted to parse the codebook PDF using standard PDF tools and Python libraries (PyPDF2), but faced formatting issues due to inconsistent PDF headings.
-With the data available but needing to be reformatted, this is was a perfect use case to utilize AI to reformat the existing data.
+Extraction of the codebook PDF was attempted using standard PDF tools and Python libraries (PyPDF2), but faced formatting issues due to inconsistent PDF headings.
+With the data available for use but needing to be reformatted, this is was a perfect use case to utilize AI.
-Used Gemini (LLM) and generated a prompt to reformat variable names, codes, and labels into a structured table format that could be exported into a CSV format (code_mappings.csv) for use as a lookup table.
+The PDF was loaded into Gemini (LLM) and a prompt was written to reformat variable names, codes, and labels into a structured table format that could be exported into a CSV format (code_mappings.csv) for use as a lookup table.

 ### Database Setup in SSMS

-Loaded the survey data into SQL Server Management Studio (SSMS) using the management interface.
+The survey data (CSV) was loaded into SQL Server Management Studio (SSMS) using the management interface.
-Created [dbo].[Responses] table, altering default TINYINT columns to INT to handle high codes.
+Created [dbo].[Responses] table, altering default TINYINT columns to INT to handle high codes and formatting weight values as decimals.

-Added a primary key on SEQID
+Added a primary key on Sequence ID column (SEQID)

 ```
 ALTER TABLE [CPADS].[dbo].[Responses]